Professional Carpet Installation: Get Prepared in 9 Steps

-When carpeting is installed, there’s always the possibility that the doors, especially closet doors, basement and bedroom doors, may not clear the new carpet and swing free.
-Another thing to keep in mind is how the color of carpet affects the apparent size of the room.
-Lighter colored carpet will visually expand the size of the room.
-Darker carpeting will seem to bring the walls closer together, and create a more intimate feeling.
+With carpet installation, there’s always the possibility that the doors—especially closet doors, basement and bedroom doors—may not clear the new carpet and swing free.
+Another thing to keep in mind is how the color of the carpet affects the apparent size of the room.
+A lighter colored carpet will visually expand the size of the room.
+Darker carpeting will seem to bring the walls closer together and create a more intimate feeling.

 Some installers will remove doors in order to install the carpet and re-hang them if possible.
 They probably won’t shave or cut down doors to insure clearance.
 You may need to arrange for a qualified carpenter to provide this service after the installation of your new carpet.

 6. Be Clear About the Clean-up

 Installing new carpet will produce waste.
 Usually, your installer collects these materials and leaves them at your trash collection site.
 Check with us before the day of installation so you’re clear about the clean-up.
 If there are additional costs to do so, and ask about the plan for carpet remnants.